Jonathan Lewis

 • Acting (led by Valentina Sloane KC) in a potential dispute at to the operation of a large government facility.
 The claim raises a number a number of contractual issues, such as the doctrine of waiver.

-• In 2022, acted for Johnson and Johnson (as junior counsel) in defending a product liability claims in respect of vaginal mesh products (the Stress urinary incontinence litigation and the Pelvic organ prolapse litigation, both being coordinated case management of a groups of claims).
+• Acted for Johnson and Johnson (as junior counsel) in defending a product liability claims in respect of vaginal mesh products (the Stress urinary incontinence litigation and the Pelvic organ prolapse litigation, both being coordinated case management of a groups of claims).

-• In 2021, acting in a substantial dispute arising out of an IT contract raising issues such as mistake, misrepresentation, breach of EU law, failure of consideration
+• Acting in a substantial dispute arising out of an IT contract raising issues such as mistake, misrepresentation, breach of EU law, failure of consideration

 • Acting for an insurer in respect of multiple claims concerning defective agricultural equipment.